 Another common emotional state that many traders fall into is the fear of giving back the profits.
 And what happens?
 Usually, when we see a bit of profit being eroded away, we snap and take that profit.
-Basically this is messing with our risk-reward ratio.
+Basically, this is messing with our risk-reward ratio.

 Of course, sometimes it might be right to lock in the profit just before it ends up with a losing trade.
 But in the long run, doing this is going to mess with your risk-reward profile.
-You will be in risk to have small profits on your winning trades and the bigger losses on the losing trades.
+You will be at risk to have small profits on your winning trades and bigger losses on the losing trades.
 This eventually will lead to an erosion of the account.